 Trolling is now anything you say which they don’t agree with or makes them angry.

-Forum moderation has become exactly what oppressive governmental regimes who control information do, to shape the world view, control the narrative, silencing dissenting opinions, sending truth into oblivion, in what is simply the spread of propaganda to protect fragile egos.
+Forum moderation has become exactly what oppressive governmental regimes who control information do, to shape the world view of those whose misfortune it was to have been born under their rule, to control the narrative, silence dissenting opinions, sending truth into oblivion, in what is simply the spread of propaganda to protect fragile egos.

 They’ll play along with the Democratic view and even the liberal agenda, but as soon something out-reaches their own conclusions, and stretches beyond the power mongering view of placing America First, Foremost and Best, all the cards are kicked over by some crybaby who’s personal feelings or agenda is being hurt, who’ll delete your comments.